intro

 Note that for performance reasons, the query does not return the number of deleted rows.
 The reason behind that is that InnoDB—the primary storage engine used by MySQL—does not store an internal row count, unlike MyISAM, which is now long obsolete.

 Et voilà!
-The row count is now 0
+The row count is now 0, which means the users table is empty.

 TRUNCATE TABLE SQL Best Practices